TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualwan-routing-tsg/content-check-virtual-network-conenctions-to-the-hub-4.md

 	  ownershipId="Cloudnet_VirtualWAN"
 />

-# Check virtual network conenctions to the HUB
+# Check virtual network connections to the HUB

-In this step you'll be checking if the VNETs are conencted to the hub.
+In this step you'll be checking if the VNETs are connected to the hub.
 Please refer to the step below:

 There are 3 different places to check those connections as below
 1) Look into the Virtual Network Connections section of HUB in ASC.